CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### BGP Peerings and Route Advertisement Verification

-To verify all BGP peerings established correctly, use the `net show bgp summary` command in NCLU, or `show ip bgp summary` in `vtysh`
+To verify BGP peerings, use the `net show bgp summary` command in NCLU, or `show ip bgp summary` in `vtysh`

 {{< tabs "TABID1431 ">}}
 {{< tab "leaf01 ">}}